ietf-wg-cellar/ebml-specification/specification.markdown

 #### docType

-Within an EBML Schema, the XPath of `@docType` attribute is `/EBMLSchema/@docType`.
+Within an EBML Schema, the XPath of the `@docType` attribute is `/EBMLSchema/@docType`.

 The docType lists the official name of the EBML Document Type that is